-Astellas is investing approximately CHY14bn ($124m) in the new AIRM building.
+Astellas is investing around JPY14bn ($124m) in the new AIRM building.

-Construction for the project started in September 2018 and is scheduled for completion in January 2020.
-The required funding will be jointly managed by AIRM and W.P.
-Carey.
+Construction for the project began in September 2018 and is scheduled for completion in January 2020.
+The required funding will be jointly managed by AIRM and net lease company WP Carey.

-The new facility is expected to employ more than 250 people upon commencing operations.
+Once operational, the facility is expected to employ more than 250 people.

-AIRM entered an 18-year triple net lease agreement with W. P. Carey for its new building in February 2018.
+In February 2018, AIRM entered an 18-year triple net lease agreement with WP Carey for its new building.

-Westborough Technology Park is as a corporate park that is designed to house technology companies.
-It is situated at the intersection of Route 9 and Interstate Route 495, and can be easily accessed from the Massachusetts Turnpike interchange.
+Westborough Technology Park is a corporate park designed to house technology companies.
+Situated at the intersection of Route 9 and Interstate Route 495, the park can be easily accessed from the Massachusetts Turnpike interchange.

-Details of the new R&D headquarters of Astellas Institute for Regenerative Medicine
+Details of the new R&D headquarters of the Astellas Institute for Regenerative Medicine

-The new production facility will support Astellas’ R&D activities in the field of regenerative medicine and cell therapy.
-It will enable the company to meet the commercial demand for production and ensure the smooth supply of clinical trial materials in regenerative medicine and cell therapy.
+The facility will support Astellas’ R&D activities in the field of regenerative medicine and cell therapy.
+It will enable the company to meet commercial demand for production and ensure the smooth supply of clinical trial materials for regenerative medicine and cell therapy.

 The facility also has the provision for future expansion.